rlawrenc/cosc_304/labs/lab6/README.md

 Change Line 3 to:	cnx = mysql.connector.connect(user='put your user id here', password='put your password here', host='localhost', database='workson')
 ```

-To make a report please use the following SQL statement in APEX apps: "SELECT ename,salary FROM emp;"
+To make a the APEX app work in APEX, please do the following:
+1. Select App Builer
+2. Select "Create"
+3. "New Application"
+4. Add Name "Lab 6 Part 1" and then press "Create Application"
+5. Press "Create Page"
+6. Choose "Report" and then "Classic Report" and press "Next"
+7. Page Name "Emp"
+8. Next
+9. Choose "SQL Query": "SELECT ename, salary FROM emp;"
+10. "Save and Run Page".

 The result of the program is this: